- About Us

 Sign up to receive email updates from LDF.

-Prior to joining LDF, Mr. Southerland was a staff attorney at The Bronx Defenders, where he represented indigent individuals accused of crimes in Bronx Criminal Court.
+Prior to joining LDF, Mr. Southerland was a staff attorney at The Bronx Defenders, where he represented hundreds of indigent individuals accused of crimes in Bronx Criminal Court.
 He previously served as an E. Barrett Prettyman Fellow in Georgetown University Law Center’s Criminal Justice Clinic, where he supervised law students in the Clinic and represented indigent individuals accused of crimes in the District of Columbia Superior Court.
 Mr. Southerland was a law clerk to both the Honorable Louis H. Pollak of the United States District Court for the Eastern District of Pennsylvania and the Honorable Theodore A. McKee of the United States Court of Appeals for the Third Circuit.